 Company C has a low PE of 5 compared to the industry average of 25.
 This company would be seen as an underperformer / or a stock with potential value.
-If the earnings suddenly jumped for this stock, this could potentially be a good bargain.
+This could be a good bargain if the earnings suddenly jumped for this stock.
 However, negative earnings would adversely impact the PE Ratio, meaning if the profits were reduced, the PE ratio would increase, which means the stock price would need to fall to compensate for it.

-The PE Ratio needs to be combined with other fundamental measures to get a much better picture of the stock.
+The PE Ratio must be combined with other fundamental measures to understand the stock better.

 Is there a Negative PE Ratio?

 Yes.
 A company can have a negative PE Ratio if it has not made any profit in the previous year.
-But it is not possible to put a value or number on the ratio because the PE ratio consists of Price divided by Earnings, and if there are no earnings, the formula does not work.
+But it is impossible to put a value or number on the ratio because the PE ratio consists of price divided by Earnings; if there are no earnings, the formula does not work.
 You will often see a negative PE ratio reported as N/A or Blank.